MadoShi64/rstep/README.md

 ## Overview

-rstep provides a streamlined workflow to automate various tasks when performing 1D or 2D STEP simulations [(Mougin et al. 1995)](https://www.sciencedirect.com/science/article/abs/pii/0034425794001268).
+rstep provides a workflow to automate various tasks when performing 1D or 2D STEP simulations [(Mougin et al. 1995)](https://www.sciencedirect.com/science/article/abs/pii/0034425794001268).
-It prepares input data for the model, executes the model in R, and automates the visualization of model outputs, allowing for a comprehensive analysis of simulation results
+It prepares the model input data, runs the model in R, and automates the visualization of the model results.

 ## Installation